ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

 ```
 This prints out a simple hello message and some explanation of what Docker did to generate this message.

-5. List the containers to see that your container ran and exited successully.
+5. List the containers to see that your container ran and exited successfully.
 ```
 docker ps -a
 ```